 The cycles option sets how many times the shape will run.
 By default this is set to infinity (∞) which means the shape will continue to run until you stop it.
 If you set a fixed number, the shape will stop by itself after that number of cycles.

 You can type in a number instead of using the wheels by clicking the middle of the wheel roller image on screen or pressing @B for Wheel B. If you are typing in a number you can enter part cycles, for example 1.5.

 Using Shapes in Cues

-When you save a shape into a cue, you can set the playback fader to control the size and/or speed of the shape in playback options to give you more options at show time; you can also control the size and speed from separate Size Master and Speed Master faders.
+When you save a shape into a cue, you can set the playback fader to control the size and/or speed of the shape in playback Options to give you more options at show time; you can also control the size and speed from separate Size Master and Speed Master faders.
 For Dimmer shapes, the fader controls the shape size by default.